danielrosehill/Output-Hub/Project_Speccing/13-sep-24/gptw_spec_130924.md

 - Search through and read previously saved outputs (and filter based on tags, output parameters recorded, or other variables)
 - View and edit saved prompts in prompt library
 - View and update an inventory (list) of custom GPT configurations, with configuration parameters recorded in human-readable text and JSON
-- Side by side editing of previously stored prompts and a human-improved version allowing for prompt outputs to be iteratively refined and brought forward for use to support business functions
+- Side-by-side editing of previously stored prompts and a human-improved version allowing for prompt outputs to be iteratively refined and brought forward for use to support business functions

 ## Proof of Concept / Work Done So Far

 - Developed database and schema on Postgres
-- Used NocoDB to validate usability of system and created an inventory of about 1,000 outputs, 300 GPTs, and 200 prompts
+- Used NocoDB to validate the usability of the system and created an inventory of about 1,000 outputs, 300 GPTs, and 200 prompts
-- Frontend development - in progress / testing systems.
+- Frontend development - in progress / testing systems

 ---